Skip to content

 Two Key Differences Between an Assignment and a Novation

 As discussed above, the main difference between an assignment and a novation is that a novation transfers your obligations and rights under that contract.
-By contrast, an assignment transfers only your rights and benefits.
+By contrast, an assignment transfers only your rights.

 1. Novations Require the Consent of All Parties

-An assignment does not require the consent of all parties to the contract to transfer the rights.
+An assignment does not require the consent of all parties to the contract to transfer the rights, unless there is an express clause in the contract that mandates that assignment can only occur with consent.
 Additionally, you do not necessarily have to notify the other parties to an agreement that an assignment is taking place.
 However, as a commercial courtesy, it is wise to notify your business partners that you intend to assign your rights to a third party.
-It is also essential to ensure no contractual terms prohibit you from transferring a benefit to a third party.
-Doing say may lead to breaching the contract, and you will be liable for damages.
+It is also essential to ensure that no contractual terms prohibit you from transferring a benefit to a third party.
+Doing so may result in breaching the contract, and you will be liable for any resulting damages.

 With novations, you must obtain consent from every party to a contract before transferring your contractual obligations and rights.
 This is because you are transferring your duties to perform obligations to a third party.
-In addition, as the other businesses involved in a contract rely on the performance of these obligations, they have a right to be notified of the novation arrangements.
+Additionally, as other businesses involved in a contract rely on the performance of these obligations, they have a right to be notified of the novation arrangements.
 They must also provide their consent to these arrangements.
-Therefore, a novation deed must be signed and approved by every party to that original agreement, including the party exiting the contract.
+Therefore, a novation deed must be signed and approved by all parties to the original agreement, including the party exiting the contract.

 2. Novations Require Consideration

 Consideration is an essential element of contract law.
-It is a legal term for payment of value in exchange for a promise.
-To have a legally binding contract, you must have some form of consideration passing between parties.
+It is a legal term referring to the payment of value in exchange for a promise.
+To have a legally binding contract, there must be some form of consideration passing between the parties.
 For example, in a delivery contract, one party must pay another party for shipping a set of goods.
-Without that consideration passing between parties, you cannot have a legally binding contract, and you can take action against your business partner for breach of contract.
+Without that consideration passing between parties, you cannot have a legally binding contract.

-Novation deeds require you to exchange consideration before terminating the original contract.
-They also require consideration when making the new novation contract.
-On the other hand, as assignments do not involve the termination of a contract, you do not have to show that parties to the contract exchanged consideration.
+On the other hand, since assignments do not involve the termination of a contract and the creation of a new one, you do not have to demonstrate that the parties to the contract exchanged consideration, and a deed is often not required.

 Key Takeaways

 Assignments and novations differ in three important ways.
 For instance, assignments transfer rights to contractual benefits to third parties, while novations transfer rights and obligations under a contract to a third party.
 Additionally, novations require the consent of all parties to the contract.
 On the other hand, you can make assignments without the consent of all parties.
-Finally, novations require consideration.
+Finally, novations require consideration, as they involve the termination of one contract in order to create another.

 Frequently Asked Questions